 Why the New Bill is Important for the Construction Industry

 By now, the construction industry is well aware of the $1.2 trillion Infrastructure Investment and Jobs Act.
-On August 10, 2021, 50 Democrats and 19 Republicans in the U.S. Senate passed the bill — sending it to the House of Representatives, where it is expected to undergo a revision process before being voted on.
-If passed, the Senate and House versions of the bill will be consolidated before heading to President Biden’s desk.
+On August 10, 2021, 50 Democrats and 19 Republicans in the U.S. Senate passed the bill — sending it to the House of Representatives, where it passed 228 – 206 on November 5, 2021 after months of deliberation and negotiation.

-What the construction industry needs to know is that, as Moody’s Investors Service notes in its Sector In-Depth report on Building Materials in the U.S., the “passage of a multiyear federal infrastructure investment bill will have a profound effect on building materials and U.S. construction activity.”
+What contractors, engineering firms and others in the sector needs to know is that, as Moody’s Investors Service notes in its Sector In-Depth report on Building Materials in the U.S., the “passage of a multiyear federal infrastructure investment bill will have a profound effect on building materials and U.S. construction activity.”

 The Impact of the Infrastructure Bill on Construction Spending

 What’s in the Bill?

 The Infrastructure Investment and Jobs Act allocates $1.2 trillion in new spending for roads and bridges, railroads, the power grid, broadband, water infrastructure, cybersecurity and climate, public transit, airports, the environment, and much more.
 Here is a comprehensive list of the allocations: